aeryz/aeryz.github.io/docs/os-dev-journey/simple-kernel.md

 ## Calling the C function (for real)

-Finally we can call the helper function that we wrote.
+Finally, we can call the helper function that we wrote.

 To properly call a function, we need to follow some calling conventions.